pingcap/docs-cn/develop/dev-guide-sample-application-golang.md

     "gorm.io/gorm"
 )

-// TiDBGormBegin start a TiDB and Gorm transaction as a block, return error will rollback, otherwise to commit. func TiDBGormBegin(db *gorm.DB, pessimistic bool, fc func(tx *gorm.DB) error) (err error) {
+// TiDBGormBegin start a TiDB and Gorm transaction as a block.
+If no error is returned, the transaction will be committed.
+Otherwise, the transaction will be rolled back. func TiDBGormBegin(db *gorm.DB, pessimistic bool, fc func(tx *gorm.DB) error) (err error) {
     session := db.Session(&gorm.Session{})
     if session.Error != nil {